TRANSLATE THIS ARTICLE

 Spiritual intelligence, grappling with these issues, can see this inherent drive that creates order out of chaos as being an intrinsic feature of the universe itself or as a primary form of Spirit's own creativity.
 One of these two versions—secular or spiritual (both of which embrace self-organization)—is the most common explanation of the why of evolution, starting at orange.
 But gone is the insanity of there being nothing but chance mutation and natural selection driving evolution—a notion so utterly idiotic that it reminds one of Arthur Lovejoy's comment that "there is no human stupidity that has not found its champion." (p.
 170)

+The scientific challenge of course is to specify precisely where chance is involved, and where "something else" is at play—and what the nature is of that "something else".
+As usual, Wilber chooses mystification over clarification.
+If not every detail is designed, then what actually is designed according to Wilbers visionary science?
 I guess there's much more to rationality and science than Wilber likes us to think with his broad-brush approach.
-Briefly, self-organization is not a cosmic drive, but something that happens under the right conditions, in multiple different fields.
+He seldom if ever gets down to the level of empirical details or examples.
+Briefly, self-organization is not an inherent cosmic drive, but something that happens under the right conditions, primarily energy flows, in multiple different fields.
 But that's a rather unending story.[9]

 Growing Up, Continued